 To meet the needs of students entering the University with Course Code S on Math Placement Test, or with credit for 050.
-In addition, students placing at Course Code R and who need Math 130, must take 075 or 104 prior to enrolling in 130.
+In addition, students placing at Course Code R and who need Math 130, must take 104 prior to enrolling in 130.
 Completion of Math 075 is required for entry into numerous degree granting colleges; however, credit for 075 will not count toward graduation in any degree granting program.
-It is designed for students continuing in Math 105, 116, or 130.
+It is designed for students continuing in Math 105 or 116.

-Math 104 for students switching to science, computer science or engineering curriculum.
+Math 104 for students switching to science, computer science, business or engineering curriculum.

-Math 116 for students in liberal arts or elementary education.
+Math 116 for students in liberal arts or students in the precertification programs on regional campuses.